PGA Tour Golf III – Review

 How Does It Handle?

 The gameplay has been improved since it’s predecessor.
 It’s tougher to dominate matches with a throwing game as defensive players intercept and block the passes a lot more.
-The running game is slightly better with faster runners, but I’d still recommended not bothering and sticking to a throwing game.
+The running game is slightly better with faster runners, but I’d still recommended not bothering and sticking to a throwing game unless you are near the touchdown line.

 Graphics